-Welcome to the Let’s Explore series where we look deeply into a notable place and see how its layout and urban design influences the experience of being there.
+Welcome to the Let’s Explore series where we look deeply into a notable place and see how its layout and design influences the experience of being there.

 1. Start of pedestrian area

 Imagine having the air conditioning on your whole life.
 Then one day someone switches it off.
 You got so used to the sound that you forgot it was there.
 But how wonderful it feels when it’s switched off.

 That’s what it’s like walking from a vehicular street into a pedestrian-only area.
 The unpleasantness of vehicular streets becomes obvious.
 You enter the pedestrian zone and it feels like home.

 Approached from the north, St Peter Port’s pedestrian area starts un-momentously.
 Only a small round sign on the left indicates that vehicles may proceed.
 The street curves to the left, beckoning us to proceed and see what unfolds.
 Flags criss-crossing overhead provide a hint of a roof, creating an outdoor room effect and enhancing the sense of intimacy.

 2. The Pollet

 We walk for half a minute and the street narrows.
 There’s that classic 15 foot street width, seen in traditional towns and cities across the world.
 Even when walking down the middle of the street, window displays are easily visible on both sides.
 The windows are large, the shop frontages are narrow, you pass a door every couple of seconds.
 This adds up to an engaging environment; lots to see, constant opportunities to enter buildings, variety all the time.